olivierleblanc/interferometric_lensless_imaging/README.md

 1. Clone this repository using [``git clone``](https://docs.github.com/fr/repositories/creating-and-managing-repositories/cloning-a-repository) or download the zip file.

-2. Create a minimal virtual environment and activate it using the following commands:
+2. Create a minimal virtual environment and activate it.
+We suggest [conda](https://docs.conda.io/en/latest/), if you want to use [pipenv](https://pipenv.pypa.io/en/latest/) instead, replace step 2. below by the instructions in [pipenv.md](pipenv.md)
+.
+With ``conda``, use the following commands:
 ```
 conda create --name your_env_name python==3.8.8
 conda activate your_env_name